aakashb95/home/_pages/about.md

 4. Named Entity Recognition
 5. Perspective based sentiment-analysis

-My aim this year is to be a tools/langugage independent software engineer.
+My aim this year is to be a tools/langugage agnostic software engineer.
 I am currently learning React and Rust.